florent37/Flutter_audio_widget/README.md

 # Update

-Like usual Flutter widgets, just update the parameters of the AudioWidget
+Like usual Flutter widgets, just update the parameters of the `Audio`

 ```dart
 //inside a stateful widget